Please read our important disclaimers before using this content

 - Raise false allegations in custody case (pattern of litigation abuse)

-- Seek attorney fee award (she should pay your defense costs)
+- Seek attorney fee award (the other party should pay your defense costs)

 - Request sanctions for false allegations (Rule 11 sanctions in some jurisdictions)